How A Podcast Generates Links, Content, Audience, Citations & Authority

 The 30,000-Word Keyword Research Session You’re Not Tracking

-Here’s something that won’t show up in SEMrush or Ahrefs: a half-hour podcast generates 30,000 to 40,000 words of first-person, natural conversation between subject matter experts.
-Think about that for a second.
-That’s the equivalent of reading a short book, except it’s happening organically, covering pain points, objections, and language patterns that your target audience actually uses.
+A half-hour podcast generates 30,000 to 40,000 words of first-person, natural conversation between subject matter experts.
+That’s the equivalent of a short book, covering pain points, objections, and language patterns your target audience actually uses — happening organically.
+It’s the ultimate expression of keyword research, in real-time.

 Brand Search: The Rising Tide That Lifts All Boats